lukifer23/StreetSpec/docs/ARCHITECTURE.md

-# PoleCheck Desktop - Architecture Documentation
+# Street Spec Desktop - Architecture Documentation

 ## Overview

-PoleCheck Desktop is an Electron-based desktop application for accurate measurements in Google Street View imagery.
+Street Spec Desktop is an Electron-based desktop application for accurate measurements in Google Street View imagery.
 This document describes the technical architecture, code organization, and design patterns.

 ## Technology Stack